Join Our Israel Trip! March 2021 Click To Learn More

 They grew into an entitlement mindset, which was presumption on God’s goodness and mercy.
-Paul called their sin idolatry, and he is telling us not to be idolaters when things do not go according to our plans, thoughts, hopes, dreams, or expectations.
+Paul called their sin idolatry.
+He tells us not to be idolaters when things do not go according to our plans, thoughts, hopes, dreams, or expectations.
 They began to drift from God and soon erected idols that were more reflective of their hearts.

 Ensconced is an established, settled, and secret place that brings you comfort.
 Whatever this established and settled place is in the hidden recesses of your heart, it will be the animating center of your life.
 And you will reflect your “idol” before God and others.

 What did the Israelites reflect before God and others?
 It was grumbling!
 They grumbled and complained.
 Their reaction was a clue to their animating center—their true passion, the stronger master.
 They were spreading their idolatrous thinking to others, which not only contaminated others, but it motivated God to judge them.
 He had no choice but to judge His saved children.